 According to the MND Association there are 5000 people with the condition in the UK.
 The causes aren’t really understood but it may be something to do with chemicals and structures in the motor nerves.

 Professor Stephen Hawking who sadly passed away this year was one of the most famous people to have the condition.
 Other people that have the condition include ex Scottish international rugby player Doddie Weir.
+People who have the condition in the UK are supported both by the MNDA and MND Scotland. as well as MNDA Northern Ireland.

 FAQs about MND and computing